aws/aws-cdk/packages/@aws-cdk/cloud-assembly-schema/CONTRIBUTING.md

 ### Schema Generation

 The [*json-schema*](./schema/cloud-assembly.schema.json) is auto-generated from the code during build.
-Whenever you make

 For example, lets see what happens when we add an optional `cloudProvider` property to the [`AssemblyManifest`](./lib/manifest.ts#L311) interface: